TrevorAGill/solar-age/README.md

 ## Setup/Installation Requirements
 * Clone the repo
-* Go to 'localhost:4567' in your preferred browser to launch the application
+* Open index.html in your preferred browser to launch the application

 ## Specifications